Jeanselme/Jeanselme/README.md

-:man_technologist: - Hello !
+👨‍💻 - Hello !
 I am Vincent, a PhD student at the University of Cambridge.

-:stethoscope: - My research interest lies in developing machine learning models for temporal data with a particular focus on inequalities in medical care access and delivery.
+🤔 - My research interest lies in developing machine learning models for temporal data with a particular focus on inequalities in medical care access and delivery.

 More details on my [webpage](https://jeanselme.github.io/).
 Reach out if you'd like to collaborate !